tetris245/ULTRAbc/README.md

 Changes for future version

-* New command: mapz (target) to give coordinates in the map of specified target (yourself when not specified)
+* New command: mapz (target) to give coordinates in the map for specified target (yourself when not specified)